andrew henderson menu

 Pensioner Visa (Pensionado Visa)

-Argentina has never been a stranger to foreigners and migrants.
-From excited tourists to foreign diplomats, millions of people visit this exciting country every year for various reasons.
+Argentina has never been out of reach for foreigners and migrants.
+From excited tourists to foreign diplomats, millions of people visit this exciting country every year.

-Retirees make a massive chunk of those annual visitors.
-High quality of life, excellent healthcare, and affordable cost of living make the prospect of spending their retirement years in Argentina a dream come true for many foreigners.
+Retirees make up a massive chunk of those annual visitors.
+Argentina’s high quality of life, excellent healthcare and affordable cost of living make the prospect of spending their retirement years there a dream come true for many foreigners.

 The Argentine Pensionado Visa is a one-year visa renewable for three years, after which you can apply for permanent residency.
 You can also apply for Argentine citizenship after two consecutive years of residency.

-The Argentine Pensionado visa may remind you of the world-renowned Panama Pensionado program, which is also a cult favorite among retirees worldwide.
+The Argentine Pensionado Visa may remind you of the renowned Panama Pensionado program, which is also a favourite among retirees worldwide.

 Financier Visa (Rentista Visa)